Frauenkirche, Munich: Architecture

 The Frauenkirche was constructed from red brick in the late Gothic style within only 20 years.
 The building is designed very plainly, without rich Gothic ornamentation and with its buttresses moved into and hidden in the interior.
-This, together with the two towers' special design (battered upwards, etc.), makes the construction, mighty anyway, look even more enormous and gives it a near-modern appearance according to the principle of "less is more".
+That, together with the two towers' special design (battered upwards, etc.), makes the construction, mighty anyway, look even more enormous and gives it a nearly modern appearance according to the principle of "less is more".

 The Late Gothic brick building with chapels surrounding the apse is 109 m long, 40 m wide, and 37 m high.
-Contrary to a widespread legend that says the two towers with their characteristic domes are exactly one meter different in height, they are almost equal: the north tower is 98.57 m while the south tower is only 98.45 m, 12 cm less.
-The original design called for pointed spires to top the towers, much like Cologne Cathedral, but those were never built because of lack of money.
-Instead, the two domes were constructed during the Renaissance and do not match the architectural style of the building; however they have become a distinctive landmark of Munich.
+Contrary to a widespread legend that says the two towers with their characteristic domes are exactly one metre different in height, they are almost equal: the north tower is 98.57 m, and the south tower is 98.45 m, only 12 cm less.
+The original design called for pointed spires to top the towers, much like Cologne Cathedral, but those were never built for lack of money.
+Instead, the two domes were constructed during the Renaissance and do not match the architectural style of the building; however, they have become a distinctive landmark of Munich.
 With an enclosed space of about 200,000 m³, with 150,000 m³ up to the height of the vault, it is the second among the largest hall churches in general and the second among the largest brick churches north of the Alps (after St. Mary's Church in Gdańsk).

 In accordance with a law passed in 2004, no buildings within Munich city limits may be built taller than the Frauenkirche towers.

 Interior

 Munich Frauenkirche interior.
 When entering the church only one window is visible.

 Catholic Mass is held regularly in the cathedral, which still serves as a parish church.

-It is among the largest hall churches in southern Germany.
+It is among the largest hall churches in Southern Germany.
 The hall is divided into 3 sectors (the main nave and two side aisles of equal height (31 m) by a double row of 22 pillars (11 at either side, 22 m) that help enclose the space.
-These are voluminous, but appear quite slim because of their impressive height and the building's height-to-width ratio.
+They are voluminous but appear quite slim because of their impressive height and the building's height-to-width ratio.
 The arches were designed by Heinrich von Straubing.